Cocochdou/DevOps2024/READ_ME_TP1_DEVOPS.md

 Commands can be executed to test connectivity, gather information, and perform tasks on remote hosts.
 Understanding how to use base commands is essential for managing hosts effectively with Ansible.

+Here is the advanced_playbook commented

+- hosts: all  # Specifies that the tasks in this playbook will be applied to all hosts defined in the inventory.
+  gather_facts: false  # Disables the gathering of facts for each host to improve playbook performance.
+  become: true  # Activates privilege escalation, allowing Ansible to execute tasks with root privileges using sudo.

+# Install Docker
+  tasks:

+  - name: Install device-mapper-persistent-data
+    yum:
+      name: device-mapper-persistent-data
+      state: latest  # Ensures that the package is installed to the latest version available.

+  - name: Install lvm2
+    yum:
+      name: lvm2
+      state: latest  # Installs the lvm2 package to manage logical volumes.

+  - name: add repo docker
+    command:
+      cmd: sudo yum-config-manager --add-repo=https://download.docker.com/linux/centos/docker-ce.repo  # Adds the Docker repository to the system.

+  - name: Install Docker
+    yum:
+      name: docker-ce
+      state: present  # Ensures that the docker-ce package is present on the system.

+  - name: Install python3
+    yum:
+      name: python3
+      state: present  # Ensures that Python 3 is available on the system.

+  - name: Install docker with Python 3
+    pip:
+      name: docker
+      executable: pip3
+    vars:
+      ansible_python_interpreter: /usr/bin/python3  # Installs the docker Python package with Python 3.

+  - name: Make sure Docker is running
+    service: name=docker state=started  # Ensures that the Docker service is running on the hosts.
+    tags: docker  # Tags this task for easy identification.